HECVAT Category

 If you maintain remote access to the system, will you handle data in a FERPA-compliant manner?

-This question is asking whether your organization complies with the Family Educational Rights and Privacy Act (FERPA) when handling educational records remotely.
+FERPA-compliant handling of remote data is the concern, specifically whether you protect education records in line with the Family Educational Rights and Privacy Act when accessing systems remotely.
 FERPA is a federal law that protects the privacy of student education records.
 It applies to all schools that receive funds from the U.S. Department of Education.

 Do you support campus status monitoring through SNMPv3 or other means?